 Inform patients of the possibility of developing liver function abnormalities and serious hepatic toxicity.
-Advise patients to immediately contact their health care provider if signs of liver failure occur, including yellowing of the eyes or skin, “tea”colored urine, or drowsiness [see WARNINGS AND PRECAUTIONS].
+Advise patients to immediately contact their health care provider if signs of liver failure occur, including jaundice, anorexia, bleeding or bruising [see WARNINGS AND PRECAUTIONS].

 Inform patients of the possibility of new or worsening of existing hypertension.
 Advise patients to contact their health care provider for elevated blood pressure or if symptoms of hypertension occur including headache, dizziness, chest pain, or shortness of breath [see WARNINGS AND PRECAUTIONS].

 Inform patients of the possibility of developing pancreatitis that may be accompanied by nausea, vomiting, abdominal pain, or abdominal discomfort, and to promptly report these symptoms [see WARNINGS AND PRECAUTIONS].